novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-117.md

 “Really?”

 “Of course.
 As you know, what kind of search engine do we have?
-Son Jung-ui was eager to create a portal site with us, and 【Altavista】 declared that it would abandon its search engine and use ours.”
+Son Jung-yi was eager to create a portal site with us, and 【Altavista】 declared that it would abandon its search engine and use ours.”

 “Really?”